uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/data_types/format-descriptions.rst

 matrices.
 Two popular formats are the coordinate (COO) format, and the Compressed Sparse Row (CSR) format.

+In this specification, "non-zero" elements or "non-zero" entries refer to explicitly defined elements or entries which may take any value supported by the the `:ref:data type<onemkl_sparse_supported_types>`.
+Undefined elements or entries are implicitly zeros.

 .. container:: section

    .. _onemkl_sparse_coo: